 Independent member (x1)

+REC member (x1)

 An Introduction to the REC

 Strong trade associations are built on sound foundations.
 The REC’s oldest predecessor organisation was founded in 1930.
 Over the course of nearly a century since then, the organisation has stood for one thing – a better labour market, based on high standards and opportunities for workers and businesses.